Yuhala/stem-bootcamp/home-automation/README.md

 automation systems comprise Amazon Alexa, Google Home, etc. In this project, we leverage an Arduino MC to build a home automation system that can switch on and off lights, fans, etc via infra-red remote control and bluetooth, e.g using a mobile phone.

+## Project description
+In this project, we use Infrared and Bluetooth technologies to control LED lights.
+Remote control devices like an infrared remote or mobile phone will be used to send signals to an infrared or bluetooth sensor respectively.
+These signals will be interpreted by the Arduino MC and used to turn the lights on or off.

 ## Identification of components
 - Arduino Uno (x1)
 - IR receiver (x1)